Alexander William Sheppard: Bookseller and publisher

 Sheppard decided not to continue a career in the Army or law, and instead in 1950 he and his wife purchased Morgan's Bookshop at 9 Castlereagh Street, Sydney.
 That bookshop became "an oasis in excellence of thought" and his many customers included politicians such as William McMahon and Herbert Evatt.
+In 1957, Sheppard was briefly involved with John Wear Burton in establishing a Canberra branch of Morgan's.

 Sheppard supported the "No" case against Robert Menzies's 1951 referendum seeking to ban the Communist Party of Australia.
 During this campaign he found himself arguing against conservative Catholic Action elements in the trade unions and against B. A. Santamaria's News Weekly.

 In 1961 Sheppard and his wife sold Morgan's Bookshop and opened another in Anchor House, Sydney and yet another in North Sydney, before opening the Sheppard Bookshop at 104 Bathurst Street, Sydney.

 He became active in book trade and writers' associations, notably as president of both the NSW Booksellers Association and the Federal Booksellers Association and foundational treasurer of the Australian Society of Authors.
 He was also an active member of the NSW Council for Civil Liberties.

 In 1968 Sheppard set up Alpha Books, an "aggressively Australian" one person publishing house operating in direct competition with the large multinational businesses dominating the Australian book publishing market in that period.
 Notable books published by Alpha included Joanne Stevenson's No Case to Answer (about the Melbourne–Voyager collision), Vince Kelly's A Man of the People (about Sir William McKell), and J. T. Lang's The Turbulent Years.